leoparenti/ColorAutoGen/README.md

 # ColorAutoGen

-ColorAutoGen is a lightweight swift code generator for iOS (Colors and UIColors).
+ColorAutoGen is a swift code generator for iOS (Colors and UIColors) Swift Package.
 ColorAutoGen create a Swift Package for your colors from a color xcassets.

 #Installation